rbalestr-lab/stable-ssl/README.rst

 .. _design:

 ``stable-SSL`` provides all the boilerplate to quickly get started with AI research, focusing on Self-Supervised Learning (SSL), albeit other applications can certainly build upon ``stable-SSL``.
 At its core, ``stable-SSL`` provides a `BaseTrainer <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/gen_modules/stable_ssl.BaseTrainer.html#stable_ssl.BaseTrainer>`_ class that provides all the essential methods required to train and evaluate your model effectively.
-See the `User Guide <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html>`_ for guidance on configuring parameters to suit your use case.
+This class is intended to be subclassed for specific training needs (see these `trainers <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/trainers.html>`_ as examples).
+For detailed instructions on configuring the trainers' input parameters, refer to the `User Guide <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html>`_.

 While the organization is similar to that of ``PyTorch Lightning``, the goal of ``stable-SSL`` is to significantly reduce codebase complexity without sacrificing performance.
 Think of ``PyTorch Lightning`` as industry-driven (abstracting everything away), whereas ``stable-SSL`` is academia-driven (providing users with complete visibility into every aspect).